Launch of UnitedHealthcare Hearing Offers People Improved Access to Affordable, Quality Hearing Health Care

 hi HealthInnovationssells premium, state-of-the-art hearing aids to people by phone, online or in person at locations nationwide, with personalized support during and after purchase.
 Through hi HealthInnovations, millions of UnitedHealthcare plan participants – including people with employer-sponsored and individual hearing coverage, as well as people enrolled in most Medicare Advantage plans – can purchase custom-programmed hearing aids starting at a $100 per-device copay for many people.2

 UnitedHealthcare Hearing will provide additional value to employees and companies that combine medical and specialty health benefits, including vision, dental and financial protection coverage, through a single health plan.
-Learn more about the value of integrating medical and specialty benefits to help encourage better health outcomes and lower costs.

 As part of the launch, UnitedHealthcare is sharing TV and radio public service announcements with stations across the country – in collaboration with Songs for Sound, a national nonprofit dedicated to improving access to hearing health care – to help people understand the connection between noise exposure and hearing loss.

 UnitedHealthcare is also donating 20,000 silicone-based earplugs to police and fire departments across the country.
 The reusable earplugs will help protect the health of first responders who are at risk of hearing loss due to on-the-job noise exposure.